juliendelile/MECAGEN/README.md

 #### 1.1.
 Dependencies

-Installing MecaGen requires a few libraries to be installed first.
+(a) Installing MecaGen requires a few libraries to be installed first.
 We recommend using a package manager such as "pacman" on Archlinux, or the "Advanced Packaging Tool" (APT) on Ubuntu and Debian.
 For the last two, you can copy and paste the following command in a terminal window:

 ```shell
 sudo apt-get install libsdl2-dev libglew-dev freeglut3-dev libboost-serialization-dev libboost-random-dev qt5-default